 (2) For LDNUs and LOPNUs, except for LDNUs for Option (B) Generating Facilities that were not allocated TP Deliverability, in accordance with the Interconnection Customer’s Current Cost Responsibility.

 (3) Option (B) Generating Facilities that were not allocated TP Deliverability will not receive repayment for LDNUs or ADNUs.

+(4) For all Local Transmission Facilities, the Interconnection Customer is entitled to repayment pursuant to this Section unless and until the costs of the Local Transmission Facilities resulting from Generating Facility interconnections exceed fifteen percent (15%) of the Participating Transmission Owner’s Local Transmission Revenue Requirement, in accordance with Section 14.3.2.3, Section 12 of Schedule 3 of Appendix F to the CAISO Tariff, and as specified in the GIA.

 Unless an Interconnection Customer has provided written notice to the CAISO that it is declining all or part of such repayment, such amounts shall include any tax gross-up or other tax-related payments associated with the Network Upgrades not refunded to the Interconnection Customer, and shall be paid to the Interconnection Customer by the applicable Participating TO(s) on a dollar-for-dollar basis either through (1) direct payments made on a levelized basis over the five-year period commencing on the applicable date as provided for in this Section 14.3.2.1; or (2) any alternative payment schedule that is mutually agreeable to the Interconnection Customer and Participating TO, provided that such amount is paid within five (5) years of the applicable commencement date.